 Dear Debt Adviser,

 Two years ago, I requested my credit report.
 It was not a good sight to see.
 Thankfully, I have cleaned it up to the best of my ability.
 I have paid off all my debt.
-I do, however, have one major problem.
+I do, however, have one big problem.
 I settled an account with a debt collector.
-Now, instead of it stating "PAID," it says “derogatory.”
+Now, instead of it stating “paid,” it says “derogatory.”
 What is this?
 How can I remove it?
-Plus, now that I have paid everything off, I’m stuck with no credit.
+Plus, now that I have paid off everything, I’m stuck with no credit.
 How do I start a smart credit history?
-I’m hoping to purchase a house within two years.
+I’m hoping to purchase a house within 2 years.

 Other installment loans you might consider would be a purchase loan for furniture or other large item, or a car loan if you are in the market and can afford it.
-Try to stay away from finance company loans as a loan from that source will count less positively than say one from a bank or credit union.
-By all means, steer clear of using a payday loan in your rebuilding efforts.
+Try to stay away from finance company loans, as a loan from that source will count less positively than, say, one from a bank or credit union.
+By all means, stay away from using a payday loan in your rebuilding efforts.
 They usually don’t report to credit bureaus and are not used in the FICO credit score when they do.

-Next, I suggest that you apply for a secured credit card.
 These cards work the same way as the passbook loan in that you must deposit the amount of your credit limit with the bank issuing the secured credit card.
 Many banks will upgrade you to an unsecured card once you have made on-time payments for a specified period of time.
 Do some research and choose the secured card with the terms that are best for you.
-If you follow this plan and make all payments as agreed and on time, you will be well on your way to illustrating to potential mortgage lenders that you are a good credit risk.
+If you follow this strategy and make all payments as agreed and on time, you will be well on your way to showing potential mortgage lenders that you are a good credit risk.